datalad/datalad-dataverse/docs/source/settingup.rst

    At this point, it contains only small metadata and information on the identity of the files in the dataset, but not actual *content* of the (sometimes large) data files.
-   After cloning a dataset, you can retrieve file contents by running
+   After cloning a dataset, you can retrieve file contents from available locations by running <code>"datalad get path/to/directory/or/file"</code>.
-   <code>"datalad get path/to/directory/or/file"</code>
    This command will trigger a download of the files, directories, or subdatasets you have specified.<br><br>